debops/debops/README.md

 ***

-This role installs [ownCloud](http://owncloud.org/) instance on a specified host, with either MySQL or PostgreSQL database as a backend and an nginx webserver as a frontend.
+This role installs [ownCloud](http://owncloud.org/) instance on a specified host, with either sqlite, MySQL or PostgreSQL database as a backend and an nginx webserver as a frontend.

-At the moment role doesn't work correctly due to the changes in ownCloud repository structure.
+Currently only ownCloud 8.0 is supported because for older versions there are no complete deb-packages available.

 ### Installation